tarwn/lessthandot-hugo/blogs/content/posts/2010-06-10-log-ship-to-dr-sqlu.md

 > Starting transaction log copy.
 Secondary ID: '07af9839-f962-40db-9392-2107e9cc2053'</none>

 Another extremely practical usage of these tables is, in the event of a disaster, being able to later analyze data that may have been lost in log backups that did not get copied to secondary servers.
-The log\_shipping\_secondary has a column, “last\_copied\_file”.
+The log\_shipping\_secondary has a column, "last\_copied\_file".
 This column has helped me determine exactly where a subscribing database is at in the restores several times in the past.

 SSMS and built in reporting already available also provides us with a great way to monitor conditions of log shipping.
 Right click the database server in SSMS, scroll to reports and in standard reports, click the Transaction Log Shipping Status.